jeromecoupe/webstoemp/src/blogposts/2019-04-03-notes-on-using-css-grid-in-production.md

 ## Not too bad

-Despite being longing for the day we don't have to support old IE, I generally don't find it too hard to handle this new world of layout, while supporting legacy browsers.
+Despite longing for the day we don't have to support old IE, I generally don't find it too hard to handle this new world of layout, while supporting legacy browsers.